-Grand Theft Auto V’s release on the PC offers many advantages over the console release.
-Better graphics, improved multiplayer and support for higher resolutions are among them.
-Yet all of these pale in comparison to the most important advantage of all; modifications.
+The PC version of Grand Theft Auto V offers many advantages over the console release.
+Better graphics, improved multiplayer, and support for higher resolutions are among them.
+Yet all of these pale in comparison to the most important advantage of all: Modifications.

-An open-world game like GTA V always begs to be modded, and for the first time that’s possible.
-Naturally, it’s led to plenty of insanity that can multiply the game’s fun factor or increase its longevity.
-Here’s the current top 10 must-have mods.
+An open-world game like GTA V begs to be modded, and for the first time, that’s possible.
+Naturally, it has led to plenty of insanity that can multiply the game’s fun factor or increase its longevity.
+Here are the current top 20 must-have mods.

 The experience of flying and driving in GTA V is a massive leap over previous games in the series, but players still don’t have full control over their ride.
-Doors, interior lights and the engine operate on auto-pilot.
-Vehicle Controller provides full control over all these functions and adds an important function every real modern car has; cruise control!
+Doors, interior lights and the engine operate are on auto-pilot.
+Vehicle Controller provides full control over all these functions and adds an important function every real modern car has: Cruise control!

-I tuned my ride the moment the Xbox version of GTA V gave me the option.
-To my dismay, though, the car disappeared soon afterwards, as the game thought I meant to save another car I’d hijacked instead.
+We tuned our ride the moment the Xbox version of GTA V gave us the option.
+To our dismay, though, the car disappeared soon afterwards, as the game thought we meant to save another car we hijacked instead.
 This mod changes the game’s behavior so that’s no longer a problem, and lets you choose multiple rides instead of just one.

 While you can tune your cars, the options available have their limits, and there’s significant focus on functional enhancements.
 This modification let players go crazy with aesthetic modifications like oversized axles and wheels.
 It’s a great way to push your design skills to the limit – or simply see how crazy you can get before you break your car.